 Box delivers cloud-native content services to organizations in many industries.
 Box Platform provides a cloud-native content hub for organizing, securing and sharing content across the extended enterprise.

 Architected for securing large-scale operations, Box Platform supports multiple approaches to cloud content management, content sharing and team collaboration.
 In addition to library services and hierarchical access controls of a centralized ECM repository, the platform features an embedded enterprise search engine and extensive metadata management tools for semi- and fully automatic content tagging.
-Unique among cloud service providers, Box Platform can securely distribute individual files across an extended enterprise as well as to anyone on the internet.
+Unique among cloud service providers, Box Platform can securely distribute individual files across an extended enterprise and to anyone online.

 Box Platform supports APIs that can easily connect to external AI and machine learning (ML) engines to interpret and categorize content in different business contexts.
 Box can track relationships between content and users, analyze patterns, make inferences and personalize delivery.

 Box features an integrated workflow product -- Box Relay -- that automates and standardizes document workflows within the repository.
-It supports business process automation by incorporating related third-party web services integrated through RESTful APIs.
+It supports business process automation by integrating related third-party web services through RESTful APIs.

 Box offers cloud-powered capabilities for content security and governance.
-Through Box Shield, the platform supports multiple security, privacy, compliance and data protection standards.
+The platform supports multiple security, privacy, compliance and data protection standards through Box Shield.
 Box relies increasingly on AI to monitor content flows within the repository and detect threats.
 It has added a malware deep scan capability to combat ransomware and continually enhances its content security capabilities to address new vulnerabilities.
 The company provides seamless e-signature workflows through Box Sign.
-And it maintains Box Platform in multiple data centers around the world, enabling its customers to comply with data sovereignty mandates by specifying the geographical locations for storing content.
+And it maintains Box Platform in multiple data centers worldwide, enabling its customers to comply with data sovereignty mandates by specifying the geographical locations for storing content.

 3. Hyland OnBase

-Hyland OnBase manages documents and other types of content associated with formal business operations.
+Hyland OnBase manages documents and other content associated with formal business operations.
 It provides a central repository tailored to specific vertical industries: healthcare, financial services, insurance, government, retail, manufacturing and higher education.

-OnBase focuses on document capture, imaging and archiving capabilities.
-It features in-depth integration with a broad range of enterprise applications, including the latest versions of Microsoft Office and Outlook, SAP and AutoCAD.
+OnBase focuses on optical character recognition, imaging and archiving capabilities.
+It features in-depth integration with various enterprise applications, including the latest versions of Microsoft Office and Outlook, SAP and AutoCAD.

 Specifically, OnBase links documents maintained within the repository to the transactions in other enterprise applications, such as ERP, accounting and HR systems.
 It supports back-office processing, case management and managing the content from transactional systems.
-With content maintained in a shared repository, OnBase provides the foundations for Hyland Robotic Process Automation (RPA), the company's ability to accurately automate high-volume redundant tasks such as reconciling documents for insurance claims processing.
+With content maintained in a shared repository, OnBase provides the foundations for Hyland RPA -- the company's robotic process automation tool for accurately automating high-volume redundant tasks, such as reconciling documents for insurance claims processing.

 OnBase continues to expand transaction-level linking capabilities into many aspects of corporate governance.
-In partnership with Iron Mountain, its Governance Rules as a Service capabilities maintain the document retention rules based on actual mandates.
-OnBase's dashboard enables corporate governance managers to easily translate document retention mandates into working rules and configurable policies.
+In partnership with Iron Mountain, its Governance Rules as a Service offering maintains the document retention rules based on actual mandates.
+OnBase's dashboard enables corporate governance managers to translate document retention mandates into working rules and configurable policies.